Prince Wolf: Iceland

-German philologist Adeline Rittershaus summarized an Icelandic tale found in a manuscript in Landesbibliothek.
-In this tale, titled Der schwarze Hund ("The Black Dog"), a king with three daughters has to go to war, but before he departs, he asks what his daughters want as a comeback gift.
+German philologist Adeline Rittershaus summarized an Icelandic tale found in a manuscript in Landesbibliothek, which she titled Der schwarze Hund ("The Black Dog").
+In this tale, originally titled Hundurinn Svartur, a king with three daughters has to go to war, but before he departs, he asks what his daughters want as a comeback gift.
 The two elders want a golden chair and a golden dress, while the youngest, Ingebjörg, wants a golden apple.
 He loses his way into a thick forest and arrives at a garden where the golden apples are.
 He spends some time in the nearby castle and, when it is time for him to leave, he takes the apple and a big black dog stops his exit.
 The dog demands the king's youngest daughter in return.
 Ingebjörg marries the black dog and lives in his enchanted castle, where he becomes a man during the night.
 She gives birth three times, but an old midwife takes the children.
 The black dog asks his wife if she wants to see their children, and she says yes.
 The black dog accepts, but warns that she must not overstay her visit.
 She visits her two older children in two other castles, but on the third child she stays a bit longer, and the black dog disappears.
 Ingebjörg runs through the forest and reaches a giantess's house.
 The giantess agrees to take her in, but the princess must first wash a black sheep into white and a white one into black.
 A mysterious man helps her.
 The next task is to go to giantess's sister and take a bag full of living birds.
 At the end of the tale, the princess finds the black dog and takes him to the giantess.
 The dog attacks the monster and changes at last back into human form.